pureux/avengers-skillsusa/README.md

 A programming exercise based on the plot of the Marvel movie Captain America: Civil War.

+The requirements are below.
+Test your skills to see what you can build.

+The example solution is built with .NET Core as a console application (written on Mac OS using Visual Studio Code).
+Read the *ExampleOutput.md* file to see what it produces.
+It is object-oriented, uses dependency injection (for future unit testing), is extensible, validates input, covers all the requirements, and even includes the advanced features.

 ## Requirements

 The Sokovia Accords have split the Marvel Avengers into two factions: *Team Stark* and *Team Cap*.